BuGlessRB/remixml/README.md

      iteration
      through an object by.
 When the function <b>desc()</b> is applied to the expression, the order of that expression will be reversed.
-     Use the `_` scope to designate elements from the current element.
+     Use the `_` scope to designate elements from the current element; if we are iterating over an array, then a mere `_` thus will have the value of the element.
      There is shortcut reference `_index` which refers to the index of the current element.
    - `scope`<br />